 Securing a place in managed isolation

-If you're returning to New Zealand, the first step is to register on the Managed Isolation Allocation System.
+If you meet the criteria and are returning to New Zealand, the first step is to register on the Managed Isolation Allocation System.
 You should do this before you book your flight.

 Entering and leaving a facility